nicolasgoutaland/GONMarkupParser/README.md

 Each time a closing markup is found, current style configuration is popped out, and previous one restored.

 ##Syntax
 Syntax is pretty easy.
-It's like XML, but, non valid one, to be easier and faster to write.
+It's like XML, but non valid one, to be easier and faster to write.
 - Each markup  should be contained between __<__ and __>__ characters
  - __&lt;strong&gt;__
 - Closing markup should start with __/__ character.
 There is no need for closing markup to match opening one.
 You can also leave it blank, with just the __/__ character